DigitalExpart/PAKtIQ/LIVE_BACKEND_COMPLETE.md

 ### When App is Open (Foreground):
 - Notification shows as in-app alert
-- User can dismiss or tap to view pakt
+- User can dismiss or tap to view Resolve

 ### When App is Closed (Background):
 - Notification shows in system tray
-- Tap opens app to specific pakt
+- Tap opens app to specific Resolve

 ### When Device is Locked:
 - Notification shows on lock screen